 04 August 2017

-Where she gets the energy is a mystery, but with the bride in a tartan wedding dress you can be assured of good-old ‘knees-up’ when Dorothy Davis ties the knot with her bonny prince charming Moray Deane.
+It’s a mystery where she gets the energy, but with the bride in a tartan wedding dress you can be assured of good-old ‘knees-up’ when Dorothy Davis ties the knot with her Bonny Prince Charming, Moray Deane.

 So, in between booking the church, choosing the dress and selecting her bridesmaids, Dorothy, who lives in Stapleford, also arranged to meet with Consultant Orthopaedic Surgeon Mr David Hahn at Spire Nottingham Hospital.